 At the Westminster School we cater for a range of pupil needs, some of these needs may result in incidents of aggression.
 We recognize that this behaviour is a method of communicating.
-Whilst we endeavour to reduce all incidents through reflection, consideration and planning, we recognize that there may be occurrences that necessitate the use of physical intervention to prevent injury to self or others.
+Whilst we endeavour to reduce all incidents through reflection, consideration and planning, we recognize that there may be occurrences that necessitate the use of a safety intervention to prevent injury to self or others.
 Section 550A of the Education Act 1996 clarifies the position of school staff in these circumstances.
-We endeavour to ensure that all staff are trained in Managing Actual and Potential Aggression (MAPA) techniques and follow their guidance on de-escalation strategies as well as interventions and debriefs.
-We ensure that all incidents of aggression are followed by a 'debrief' exercise with a Senior Member of staff in a timely yet appropriate manner.
+We endeavour to ensure that all staff are trained in verbal and safety interventiontechniques and follow guidance on de-escalation strategies as well as interventions and debriefs.
+We ensure that all incidents of distress behaviour are followed by a 'debrief' exercise with a Senior Member of staff in a timely yet appropriate manner.
 This debrief is managed on a case by case basis and may include the pupil, pupils and staff present.
 The aim of the debrief is to ensure the wellbeing of all involved and enable relationships to be rebuilt in order to move on with the future support of the pupil.

-Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others.
+Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or other where someone is at the risk of significant harm.
 This should be used as a last resort.
-All staff are trained in MAPA and have had appropriate training to ensure that this is done in a safe manner
+All staff are trained in de-escalation techniques and have had appropriate training to ensure that this is done in a safe manner.